services-engineering/dkp-demo/README.md

 2. In the middle of the screen, click _Create Project_ to create a new project.
 3. In the _Create Project_ screen, complete the following entries.

-* Project Name: `truck-demo`
+* Project Name: `Data Services`
-* ID/Namespace: `truck-demo` (this field will be revealed once you have entered the "Project Name" text box above.)
+* ID/Namespace: `data-services` (this field will be revealed once you have entered the "Project Name" text box above.)
 * Description: `whatever you want`
 * In the _Clusters_ selection of the page, click _Manually Select Clusters_ and place your cursor in the _Select Cluster_ text box
 * Select `local-cluster` to add this cluster to the below list of selected clusters.